Protecting Our WaterThreats to Our Water

 Sources of Pollution

 Water pollution comes from either point sources (PS) or nonpoint sources (NPS).
 PS pollution comes from a single, easily-identifiable source such as an industry or wastewater treatment plant.
 NPS pollution comes from diffuse sources and is commonly caused by rainfall or snowmelt moving over and through the ground picking up pollutants and depositing them in rivers, lakes, wetlands and groundwater.

 In our urban community, the biggest contributor to nonpoint source pollution to surface water is stormwater runoff — the water that flows and drains after a rain or snow melt.
 Unlike sewage from our homes and businesses, which is captured and piped to the wastewater treatment plant to be cleaned, rain or melting snow runoff from lawns, streets, and parking lots flows directly to our rivers, lakes, and streams untreated.
-It impacts both surface water and our groundwater.
-A major emphasis of the plan is to address nonpoint source pollution by focusing on everyday habits rather than through treatment equipment or enforcement of regulations.
+It impacts both our surface water and groundwater.

 The biggest threat to groundwater is also nonpoint source pollution from practices on the land, such as leaking underground storage tanks, failed septic tank systems, spills of hazardous chemicals from industrial sites, transportation accidents, and mismanaged manure operations.

 Individuals can also pollute the groundwater by dumping motor oil, fuels, cleaners, paints, pharmaceuticals, and pesticides on the ground or down the drain.
 Take hazardous wastes to a community collection event to protect our drinking water.

 How You Can Help!